Secretive North Korea ditches top military man, purge seen

 Experts say there is heavy pressure on the new leadership not only to establish its political legitimacy, but also to ease discontent among an impoverished public.

-By the time Kim Jong-il died, North Korea could not feed itself even during good harvests and had become heavily dependent on help from neighbouring China to feed a population of 24 million.
+By the time Kim Jong-il died, North Korea could not feed itself even during good harvests and had become heavily dependent on help from neighboring China to feed a population of 24 million.

 Ri was a member of an eight-man procession which walked with the hearse carrying Kim Jong-il in a state funeral in December, and was subsequently seen at the new leader's side.